retrocomputacion/retrobbs/readme.md

 __Changes/Bug fixes__:
  - Simplified initial terminal feature check, now is more reliable.
- - Fixed bug where an unsupported weather type would crash the *python_weather* module, in turn crashing the weather plugin and droping the connection.
+ - Fixed bug where an unsupported weather type would crash the *python_weather* module, in turn crashing the weather plugin and dropping the connection.
  - Added 'wait cursor' to the audio module and webaudio plugin
  - Fixed bugs when adding and editing users in both *dbmaintenance.py* and the main script
  - Fixed display of .c and .pet files
- - Fixed playtime for audio files played thru the PCMPLAY function
+ - Fixed playtime for audio files played through the PCMPLAY function
  - Improved *dbmaintenance.py* UI, now it is possible to cancel options 'Update user data' and 'Add user'
- - Username is now case-insensitive (username is still stored and displayed as case-sensitive). *dbmaintenance.py* will warn of existing clashing usernames, but will take no action.
+ - Username is now case-insensitive (username is still stored and displayed as case-sensitive); *dbmaintenance.py* will warn of existing clashing usernames, but will take no action.
 Is up to the admin to edit or delete the offending user accounts.
- - Removed extra empty line if the first section of a menu doesnt have a title.
+ - Removed extra empty line if the first section of a menu doesn't have a title.
  - Custom paths are now read from the configuration file, currently only 'temp' and 'bbsfiles' presets are used internally.
  - Fixed search for .ssl files in the `SONGLENGTH` subdirectory
  - Fixed playlength of NTSC .sid files.